difuse-dartmouth/BIOSAT_W23/README.md

 The *logistics* subfolder contains several documents which assist with understanding, using, and modifying this module if desired.

-This module is still in progress as of 2/18/23
+## Version History

+03.19.2023 - This module was made public
+04.05.2023 - The Colab file was updated to version 1.1 to fix an issue with the ipywidgets visualization of plotly figures.